allanbarcelos/chat-nodejs-socketio-mongodb/README.md

 - to stop and exclude the created volumes <code>docker-compose down -v/</code>

 ### Attention
-I this this POC (Proof Of Concept) were created a docker-compose for run in one server and the services runing together, in real world you will run this in multiples servers or in a cloud server with balance.
+In this POC (Proof Of Concept) was created a docker-compose for run in one server and the services runing together, in real world you will run this in multiples servers or in a cloud server with balance.